TeeRollup: Efficient Rollup Design Using Heterogeneous TEE: Problem Statement and System Model

 \subsection{Design Challenges}

 To better outline the \sysname design, we first introduce a strawman solution (referred to as \strawman) that leverages TEE to shield the sequencer from malicious behavior.
 In \strawman, a single sequencer collects and executes the transactions from clients and submits the execution result to the main chain.
-While \strawman always provides the fundamental functions of issuing, transferring, and redeeming TTokens, it does not achieve the \textit{Redeemability} defined in~\ref{subsec:goal}.
-This is because that \strawman does not consider the compromised TEE and potential malice of sequencers and data availability providers.
+While \strawman always provides the fundamental functions of issuing, transferring, and redeeming TTokens, it does not achieve the \textit{Redeemability} defined in~\secref{subsec:goal}.
+This is because the \strawman does not consider the compromised TEE and potential maliciousness of sequencers and data availability providers.

-\bheading{Compromised TEE.} As mentioned in ~\secref{subsec:threatmodel}, TEEs can be compromised, allowing malicious sequencers to acquire the secret keys of their compromised TEEs.
+\bheading{Compromised TEE.} As mentioned in ~\secref{subsec:threatmodel}, TEEs can be compromised, allowing malicious sequencers to acquire the secret keys inside the compromised TEEs.
 Malicious sequencers with compromised TEEs can forge false transactions or execute transactions incorrectly to generate incorrect states with valid signatures.
 Consequently, a single TEE cannot be fully trusted by the system.
 To mitigate TEE compromises, \sysname employs a group of sequencers equipped with independent and heterogeneous TEEs.
-Sequencers validate and sign state transitions within their TEEs, competing for the right to submit them.
-The main chain will only accept the first valid state transition, based on the latest state, along with sufficient signatures.
-Additionally, \sysname uses on-chain attestation during registration, avoiding direct attestation between heterogeneous TEEs.
+Sequencers validate and sign the state transitions within their TEEs, competing for the right to submit them. {The main chain will only accept the first received valid state transition, based on the latest state, along with $f+1$ signatures.
+Additionally, \sysname leverages on-chain attestation during registration, which eliminates the need for pairwise attestation between heterogeneous TEEs, thereby reducing message complexity. }